-An Austin root canal procedure becomes necessary when tooth decay is not swiftly dealt with, allowing it to deeply penetrate and infect the inner chamber of your tooth.
+An Cedar Park root canal procedure becomes necessary when tooth decay is not swiftly dealt with, allowing it to deeply penetrate and infect the inner chamber of your tooth.
 Once infection progresses to a certain point, a root canal may be needed to avoid tooth extraction.
 A root canal is a simple procedure in which special instruments are used to remove the tooth pulp and gently clean the inside of a tooth.

 Symptoms of an Infected Tooth